Commencement Award Winners

 Her nominator ends his letter this way: “I hope I have sufficiently articulated above, not only the significance and impact of her thesis work, but also the immense intellectual creativity and drive required to execute the projects.
 Emily’s ability is further emphasized by the fact that she had postdoctoral research offers from groups at Rice University, Michigan Institute of Technology, University of Sydney, and Oak Ridge National Laboratory, but has opted to continue her career at the Max Planck Institute with Frank Neese, who is a leading researcher in the field.”

 The Alice Eaves Barns Award Outstanding Achievement in Master’s Program

 Randall Eric Cole

 M.S.S.W.
 Social Work

-The Alice Eaves Barns Award is named in honor of Mrs. Alice Eaves Barns for her many years of outstanding service as a staff member of the Graduate School.
-This award recognizes a student who has displayed tenacity in the face of adversity while attaining excellence in both the classroom and outside endeavors.
-The award is given in recognition of outstanding achievement in a master’s program.
-Vickie Stone is this year’s recipient of the Barns award, and she tells her own story in her words here:
+The Alice Eaves Barns Award is named in honor of a Graduate School staff member’s many years of outstanding service as a staff member of the Graduate School.
+This award recognizes a student who has displayed tenacity in the face of adversity while attaining excellence in both the classroom and outside endeavors and is given in recognition of outstanding achievement in a master’s program.
+Randall Eric Cole is one of this year’s recipients of the Barns award.